Skip to content

 Get the bits

-See Drop-in install for the five-minute path on stock postgres:17.4 containers via per-file bind mounts.
-The full install spec is SPEC.pgRDF.INSTALL.v0.2.md.
+See Drop-in install for the five-minute path on stock postgres:17 containers via per-file :ro bind mounts (.so / .control / .sql), and the credential-free OCI pull.

 Next — the four pillars →